 The GuardKnox Product Family offers several options for implementing a vehicle-based Service-Oriented Architecture (SOA).
 A Service-Oriented Architecture creates the in-vehicle environment to securely host applications and services on a single chip with access control and service level partitioning for an upgraded and customized driving experience.

-Our product line and solution offerings can be seamlessly integrated into next-generation Zonal architecture, current generation Domain Controller architecture, aftermarket, and retrofitted solutions, as well as custom bespoke development.
+Our product line and solution offerings can be seamlessly integrated into next-generation vehicles, and include Domain Controller Platform, a Zonal Gateway on a Chip, a Vehicle Server, an Aftermarket Add-On, Secure SOA Stack and Built-to-Spec development..
 Additionally, the patented Secure SOA Software Stack can be integrated into existing components or architectures to provide both software and hardware (if supported) safety and security isolation for mixed-criticality systems.
 As a complete stack, it is provided to OEMs and Tier 1 manufacturers for seamless interoperability with other vehicle services and applications while simultaneously reducing development costs.

 Hosting services and downloadable applications for customization